laymonage/slides-fosdem-2024/slides.md

 # Revisions

-You can have revisions for your model by extending the `RevisionMixin` class.
+Add versioning to your content type by extending the `RevisionMixin` class.

 ```python
 from wagtail.models import RevisionMixin